hope9405/minecraft-web-inventory-checker/README.md

 # minecraft-web-inventory-checker
-inventory check on website in minecraft
+player's inventory check on website in minecraft